gustavosbarreto/qml-browser/README.md

 # QML-Browser

-QML-Browser. as the name suggests, is a browser for QML files like any other HTML(Web) Browser.
+QML-Browser. as the name suggests, is a browser for QML files like any other HTML(Web Browser).

 ## Features